 Here are some of the repayment options available.

 Depending on the repayment plan you decide to go with, it is possible to forgive your remaining loan balance after 20 to 25 years.
 Each method has different criteria for forgiveness.

 For example, some plans may require you to pay income tax on the balance forgiven.
 Make sure to check your eligibility before moving forward with a federal student loan repayment plan.

 So, what programs offer student loan forgiveness?
 There are two types of forgiveness – Public Service Loan Forgiveness (PSLF) and Teachers Loan Forgiveness (TLF).

-With a TLF, you must teach full-time and complete five years of consecutive employment with a qualifying educational service agency or low-income school.
-Keep in mind, you must meet all qualifications for forgiveness up to $17,500.
+With a TLF, you must teach full-time and complete five years of continuous employment with a qualifying educational service agency or low-income school.
+Keep in mind; you must meet all qualifications for forgiveness up to $17,500.

 Make sure you read the fine print and understand if you’re eligible for student loan forgiveness before proceeding.
 Student loan forgiveness is only available for eligible federal student loans.

 What are my options if you don’t qualify for student loan forgiveness?